OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 - Octopus **does** capture the details of every mutating action (create/edit/delete) including who initiated the action.
 - Octopus **does not** capture login and logout events for specific user accounts.
 - Octopus **does not** capture when data is read, however certain sensitive actions like downloading a certificate with its private key is captured.
-- Entries older than 90 days (default, configurable up to 365 days) are archived and deleted from the database.
-Archived events are not queryable through the user interface.
+- Entries older than 90 days (default, configurable up to 365 days) are archived, and are no longer queryable through the user interface.
+- Archived entries are stored on the file system, and can be accessed via the [Manage archived audit logs](#accessing-archived-logs) page.

 If you are concerned that Octopus does not capture a specific action of interest to you, please contact our [support team](https://octopus.com/support).